Cameron-Bird-753/monoprice_amp_controller/readme.md

 # Overview
 This webserver allows for serial communication with the Monoprice 6 Multizone amplifier.
-Currently the setup allows for only 1 main amplifier, but up to 3 amplifier can be daisy chained.
+Currently the setup allows for only 1 main amplifier, but can be expanded up to 3 amplifiers as they can be daisy chained.

 ## Additional Information
 - In order for the server to work the following is required: \* Usb to Serial Cable